aryamakeeva/Utopia/README.md

     quality_threshold=20
 )
 ```
-## Utopian Files
+### Utopian Files

-### Description

-This Python toolkit is designed for processing bioinformatics files, offering functions to manipulate and extract data from various bioinformatics file formats.
 The toolkit includes the following functionalities:

 1. `convert_multiline_fasta_to_oneline`: Takes an input FASTA file where sequences (DNA/RNA/protein, etc.) are splited across multiple lines and makes a new FASTA file where each sequence is contained in a single line.

-2. `parse_blast_output`: Extracts the best matches from BLAST results for each sequence and saves the names of the best matching proteins in a new file, sorted alphabetically.

-3. `select_genes_from_gbk_to_fasta`: This function extracts specific genes, their aminoacid sequence and surrounding genes from a GenBank file.
-The extracted protein sequences (translations) are saved in a FASTA file, which can be directly used in BLAST analysis for further exploration.

-### `convert_multiline_fasta_to_oneline`

 - input_fasta: the path to the input FASTA file containing sequences split across multiple lines.

 - output_fasta: the path to the output FASTA file where the single-line sequences will be saved.

 If not provided, the output will be saved to a default file.

-### `parse_blast_output`
+2. `parse_blast_output`: Extracts the best matches from BLAST results for each sequence and saves the names of the best matching proteins in a new file, sorted alphabetically.

 This function parses a BLAST output file and extracts the first description line for each QUERY, saves the list of proteins to a new file sorted alphabetically.